Links to external websites are not managed by Chime or The Bancorp Bank.

 It’s important to budget for every season since our spending habits change just like the weather.
 Summer happens to be the second most expensive season – a time when people tend to overspend during longer, warmer days.
 Creating a separate “summer fun money stash” is a great move if you want to avoid slipping into credit card debt.

 And one of the easiest ways to save money for BBQ season is by automating your savings.
 Chime makes it easy for you to do this by helping you to save as soon as you get paid.
-If you open a Chime bank account and select Automatic Savings, Chime will automatically transfer 10% of every paycheck directly into your savings account.
+If you open a Chime bank account and select Automatic Savings, Chime will automatically transfer a percentage of every paycheck directly into your savings account.

 It’s also important to create a budget for non-fun items that can easily derail your budget during this time of year.
 Last summer, for example, the AC in my car suddenly stopped working.
 However, because I had been funding my miscellaneous spending account during the prior few months, handling an unexpected $600 expense was no sweat off my back.